azamsharp/azamsharp.github.io/_posts/testing.md

 > Validation helper functions like isEmptyOrWhiteSpace, isNumeric, isEmail, isLessThan can be moved into a separate Swift package.
 This will promote reusability and other projects can also benefit from using it.

+I covered few different ways of handling and displaying validation errors in one of my previous articles that you can read [here](https://azamsharp.com/2022/08/09/intro-to-mv-state-pattern.html).

 ## Displaying Errors

 Displaying errors is an integral part of any application.